Does Your Diabetes Diet Give You What You Need?

 - Brown rice

 Diabetes makes you more likely to get heart disease.
-So limiting fat, especially saturated fat and artificial trans fats, is key.
+So you’ll want to limit unhealthy fat such as saturated fat and trans fats.

 The main sources of saturated fats are cheese, beef, milk, and baked items.

-Avoid artificial trans fats, which are bad for your heart.
+Avoid trans fats, which are bad for your heart.
 Check the ingredients list for "partially hydrogenated" oils.
-Also, know that if a product says "0 grams trans fat," it may actually have up to half a gram of trans fat per serving, which can add up.
+Also, know that if a product says "0 grams trans fat," it may actually have up to half a gram of trans fat per serving.

 - Choose lean cuts of meat.